mascarenhas/alien/doc/alien.md

 Installing Alien
 ----------------

-The best way to install Alien is through [LuaRocks](http://luarocks.org).
+The easiest way to install Alien is through [LuaRocks](http://luarocks.org).
 Just do `luarocks install alien`.
-You may need root permissions to do this, depending on your LuaRocks configuration.

 Go to the Alien rock directory to see local copies of this documentation, as well as the test suite.
 If you are in the path of